 MTTP is one of 70 approved Tribal TANF programs in the nation, and one of 16 Tribal TANF programs in California.
 As of March 2014, the Morongo Tribal TANF Program serves eligible native families in two counties, San Bernardino and Riverside.
 A key team of professional staff members focuses on maintaining tribal communities by providing the necessary tools that develop self-responsibility, self-respect, and self-awareness.

 A Brief History

-Personal Responsibility and Work Opportunity Act - On August 22, 1996, President Bill Clinton signed the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (popularly known as the Welfare Reform Act).
-The act eliminated some federal welfare programs such as the Aid to Families with Dependent Children program.
-The Act also authorized federally-recognized tribes to manage their own TANF programs.
-Funding is awarded and administered by the U.S. Department of Health and Human Services (DHHS) through the Administration on Children and Families (ACF) and the Office of Family Assistance (OFA).
+On August 22, 1996, President Bill Clinton signed the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA).
+The Act (popularly known as the Welfare Reform Act) eliminated some federal welfare programs such as Aid to Families with Dependent Children (AFDC) and dramatically changed the nation’s welfare system into one that requires work in exchange for time-limited assistance.
+The Act also authorized federally-recognized tribes to manage their own Temporary Assistance for Needy Families (TANF) programs.
+Funding is awarded and administered by the U.S. Department of Health and Human Services (DHHS) through the Administration for Children and Families (ACF) and the Office of Family Assistance (OFA).